mehmetfatihates/18-Programming-Languages/SQL/Master SQL Development/Advanced SQL for Data Scientists/20-Data Modelling_Indexes.md

 - UUID_mixmax_ops
 - Many more

-# Choosing an Optimal Indexing Strategy
+# Challange: Choosing an Optimal Indexing Strategy

 - Use a Hash Index